LeeMorinUCF/Credit_COVID19_Canada/README.md

 the remaining analysis, including the generation of all the tables and figures in the paper can be performed on a single microcomputer, such as a laptop computer.
-The particular model of computer is a standard issue Dell Garbagewagon model 2000, running Windows 10 x64.
+The particular model of computer on which the statistical analysis was run is a
+Dell Precision 3520,
+running a 64-bit Windows 10 operating system, with a 4-core x64-based processor,
+model Intel(R) Core(TM) i7-7820HQ CPU,
+running at 2.90GHz,
+with 16 GB of RAM.

+## Software

-### Software
+### Data Manipulation

-The data manipulation was conducted using a NoSQL dialect called Apache Spark implemented with PySpark.
+The data manipulation was conducted using a NoSQL dialect called Apache Spark, which is based on the functional programming language Scala and was implemented with PySpark in Python.
+The Anaconda 2 distribution, version 4.3.1,
+with
-Python version 3.8 is sufficient, as well as PySpark version 3.1.1.
+Python version 2.7  and PySpark version 2.3.0.

+The batch jobs were submitted to the computing cluster using batch scheduling software called SLURM.

+Other resources used to run the batch jobs include:
+- sbt, version 1.3.6, which is a build tool for Scala, Java, among others
+- java, version 1.8.0_141

+### Statistical Analysis

 The statistical analysis was conducted in R, version 4.0.2, which was released on June 22, 2020,